Prag8855/aab/content/guides/blue-card.md

 Your Blue Card lets you visit other [[Schengen area]] countries without a visa.
 You can travel outside of Germany for up to 12 months.[^23] If you travel longer, your Blue Card expires.

+Your Blue Card lets you live anywhere in Germany, not just in the city where you applied.

 **[Travel with a residence permit ➞](/guides/residence-permit#if-you-travel)**

 ### Self-employment with a Blue Card